Last Updated on by Mitch Rezman

 What happens when light cycles are altered?

-This means they have been hardwired to expect approximately 12 hours of light and 12 hours of darkness daily (equatorial light cycle), defining a birds circadian rhythms.
-One of the rhythms tells a bird what time it is more accurately than a Rolex.
-Another rhythm is a seasonal clock that tells the bird when to molt, when to mate and when to migrate.
+This means they have been hardwired to expect approximately 12 hours of light and 12 hours of darkness daily (equatorial light cycle), defining a bird’s circadian rhythms.
+One of the rhythms tells a bird what time it is more accurate than a Rolex.
+Another rhythm is a seasonal clock that tells the bird when to molt, when to mate, and when to migrate.

 FYI: Further, birds can see ultraviolet colors humans cannot.
 Ultraviolet colors can sometimes be found in the feathers of another bird signaling a possible mate.
 For I don’t know – the past 50 million years or so that parrots have been found in equatorial regions of the earth.

 “It depends on the species, and in general varies by size.
 Hyacinth Macaws, for instance, are not considered fully mature until they are seven years old, but a cockatiel can begin breeding at 18 months.”

 “I’m not sure what you mean by mature.
 Emotional maturation?
 I’d say never”